securitytxt/security-txt/README.md

 ---

-# RFC and Registry for Extensions
+# RFC and Extensions Registry
 The definitive reference on security.txt and how it is used can be found in [RFC 9116](https://www.rfc-editor.org/info/rfc9116).